HEASARC/heasarc-tutorials/index.md

 We aim to give every astrophysicist the skills required to make use of high-energy data for their particular research interest, and pull even more scientific value from the missions archived by HEASARC.

-## Small tutorials on how to use HEASARC services
+## Learning to use HEASARC services

 ```{toctree}
 ---